kitab-project-org/training-data/Isnads/README.md

 ## **Process summary for training data creation or review**

-**NOTE:** *Gitbash commands detailed below are similar to those followed for OpenITI mARkdown, described in step [here:](https://docs.google.com/document/d/1XsRR56gn3LvpToTtmy7_YlLtG9bybZImhVMvX1SISrE/edit?usp=sharing "OpenITI mARkdown Annotation workflow")*
+**NOTE:** *Gitbash commands detailed below are similar to those followed for OpenITI mARkdown, described [here:](https://docs.google.com/document/d/1XsRR56gn3LvpToTtmy7_YlLtG9bybZImhVMvX1SISrE/edit?usp=sharing "OpenITI mARkdown Annotation workflow")*

   1. update your local repository in git bash using command 'git pull origin master' (ensure that you are in the 'training-data' repository in Gitbash before pulling.)